 The magnetic flux density increases from zero and reaches a maximum value.
 At this stage, the material is said to be magnetically saturated.

 When the current is reduced to zero, the material still remains strongly magnetized represented by point R on the curve.
 It is due to the tendency of domains to stay partly in line, once they have been aligned.

 To demagnetize the material, the magnetizing current is reversed and increased to reduce the magnetization to zero.
 This is known as coercive current represented by C on the curve.
-The coercivity of steel, is more than that of iron as more current is needed to demagnetize it.
+The coercivity of steel is more than that of iron as more current is needed to demagnetize it.
 Once the material is magnetized, its magnetization curve never passes through the origin.
-Instead, it forms the closed loop ACDC’A, which is called hysteresis loop.
+Instead, it forms the closed-loop ACDC’A, which is called the hysteresis loop.